-It doesn't pay to build on the cheap – but it does pay to invest intelligently.
+It does not pay to build on the cheap – but it does pay to invest intelligently.

 Applying a new facade paint can be expensive and time-consuming.
 The right craftsmen need to be found, scaffolding has to be erected, the surroundings can become damaged.
 Let alone all the dirt caused in the process and the way the tarpaulin obscures the windows.
 And naturally it also costs a lot of money to apply a new coating to the facade.